Yinnerston/Untitled-Gundam-Game/docs/dotnet/03_lessons_from_django.md

   - Managing state for each transaction and db column: Unpractical to implement due to requirement of managing too much state
 - How are conflicts detected?
   - [Concurrency token](https://learn.microsoft.com/en-us/ef/core/saving/concurrency?tabs=data-annotations): Property that tracks queries and emits a conflict on update or delete during `SaveChanges()`
+    - Operation can complete if the values match, otherwise throw a `DbUpdateConcurrencyException`
+-

 [**Database transactions**](https://learn.microsoft.com/en-us/ef/core/saving/transactions)